Distance learning courses in the School of Government

 PhD by distance learning

-Our distance learning MPhil and PhD degrees offer the opportunity to pursue original research under the guidance of an academic supervisor in a more convenient manner for those unable to live and work on campus on a regular basis.
+Our distance learning MPhil and PhD degrees offer you the opportunity to pursue original research under the guidance of an academic supervisor in a more convenient manner for those unable to live and work on campus on a regular basis.
 Applications to study for research degrees on a part-time basis are welcomed.

 Distance learning modules